 And we know that all things work together for good to them that love God, to them who are the called according to his purpose.

 This does not mean that I cannot learn from the bad things that happen in my life.
-My own physical debility and life of pain has been quite instructive.
+My own physical debility and chronic pain have been quite instructive.
 My past experiences have indeed helped to make me into the man I am today (good and bad).